framely/community/docs/guide/build-module.md

 - A function `getHoursWeek` to get the week of hours.
 - A function `getHoursDay` to return a specific day's business hour based on the specific date.

+The `getHoursWeek` and `getHoursDay` functions can also be one function.
+We could have written a single function that takes a date as input and returns `BusinessHours`.
+However, for the demo, we chose to split the function into two functions.
+This is because it makes the code more modular and easier to understand.

 Here are the steps on how to declare the `hours` service in OpenCUI.
 -->